 - They're not suitable for houses with young children.

-- They tend towards destructive behaviors when they get bored.
+- They tend towards destructive behaviors when they get bored, so a chew-proof dog bed is recommended.

 - They may want to crawl into your lap—set boundaries so no one gets smooshed.